Modernizr/gulp-modernizr/README.md

 #### Available Settings
 ##### See the [customizr repository](https://github.com/Modernizr/customizr#config-file) for valid settings.

-#### `settings.crawl`
-Currently not passed on to customizr, see [issue #36](https://github.com/rejas/gulp-modernizr/issues/36)

 #### `settings.quiet`
-Defaults to false, setting it to true suppresses any log output from customizr
+Defaults to `false`, setting it to `true` suppresses any log output from customizr

 #### `settings.uglify`
 Will never be passed to customizr, see the [Gulp guidelines](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/guidelines.md).
 The option to uglify the build goes against guidelines #1 and #3.
 Thus, this setting has been removed from this plugin.
 You may use [`gulp-uglify`](https://npmjs.org/package/gulp-uglify) to achieve this functionality in Gulp: